 Welcome to the Hilton C. Buley Federal Depository Library

 What is a Federal Depository Library?
 The Depository Library System was established in 1813 to collect, publish, and assist users in locating federal government information.
 Currently there are more than 1,200 federal depository libraries in the country.
-All of these libraries are open to the public and library parons will be provided with reference service.
+All of these libraries are open to the public and library patrons will be provided with reference service.
 Connecticut has 28 selective depository libraries that provide valuable federal resources to the public.
 The Connecticut State Library in Hartford serves as the state's regional depository library and receives everything published by the U.S. government.
 All of the libraries in the Connecticut State University Libraries Consortium have been designated as federal depository libraries.

 U.S. federal documents are published in a variety of formats: